- You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 IX.
 NOTICES

-The Division may cancel this RFP and may reject any and all proposals when it is in the State of New Mexico’s best interest.
+EMNRD may cancel this RFP and reject any and all proposals when it is in the State of New Mexico's best interests.
+EMNRD may conduct discussions with Offerors who submit proposals but may also accept proposals without such discussions.

 Attachments